Woolverine94/biniou/README.md

   * 🆕 **2024-02-24** : 🔥 ***Support for Gemma models in Chatbot module*** 🔥 : Adding models [sayhan/gemma-7b-it-GGUF-quantized](https://huggingface.co/sayhan/gemma-7b-it-GGUF-quantized), [mlabonne/gemma-2b-it-GGUF](https://huggingface.co/mlabonne/gemma-2b-it-GGUF) and the Gemma prompt template.
 These models are quantized versions of the Google Gemma instruct models and uses the same technologies than Google's Gemini.

   * 🆕 **2024-02-23** : 🔥 ***Textual inversion manager*** 🔥 : Adding a tab to the Globals settings that allow management of textual inversions through the webui.

-  * 🆕 **2024-02-22** : 🔥 ***New chatbot features*** 🔥 : You can now easily and efficiently integrate GGUF models to the chatbot module.
-You only have to download the model using the new **GUUF models downloader** tab in the Globals settings, relaunch biniou and restart the UI, select downloaded model in chatbot module and choose a prompt template from the new **Force prompt template** menu.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)